 Maybe start with a light afternoon snack of Parmesan paprika popcorn at Hubert Keller's new small-plates concept, Fleur at Mandalay Bay.
 Frozen cocktails are mixed tableside, compliments of a little liquid nitrogen magic.

 Take your steak seriously?
 So do we.
 That's why the luxury-lifestyle magazine, Robb Report, named Las Vegas "the best place on Earth to eat steak."
 Mario Batali's Carnevino at The Palazzo, featuring a succulent 240-day dry-aged Riserva rib eye, rose to the top of the list.
 Check out any of the other steak houses singled out for their exemplary steaks, such as Tom Colicchio's Heritage Steak at The Mirage, and pair that rare delight with a nice glass of vino.
-For a real Las Vegas experience, ask if your chef can prepare a Vegas Strip Steak - it's the newest cut of meat named after our fabulous city!

 For a taste you won't find elsewhere, try the Catfish Sloppy Joe at Mandalay Bay's RM Seafood or the Braised Oxtail Croquettes Dijonnaise at Rx Boiler Room.
 Or feast at the expansive sushi bar at NOBU inside the Hard Rock Hotel.
 Still hungry?
 You can always find the finest in French fare at Joël Robuchon at MGM Grand.

 Still can't decide?
 It doesn't get any easier at Bacchanal Buffet at Caesars Palace, with more than 500 items, including everything from red velvet pancakes to Chinese dim sum to South Carolina shrimp and grits.

 If you're with a group, head to Jaleo.
 Chef José Andrés' Spanish restaurant at The Cosmopolitan features an eight-seat inner sanctum with a 10- to 12-course dinner of tiny bites eaten sans silverware.